-In addition, teachers may retire before standard retirement age based on years of service without a reduction in benefits.
-Teachers with 27 years of service may retire at any age, while other vested teachers may not retire until age 60.
-Therefore, teachers who begin their careers at age 22 can reach 27 years of service by age 49, entitling them to 11 additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 60.
-Not only are teachers being paid benefits by the state well before Social Security's retirement age, but paying 49-year-old teachers 67.5 percent of their final average salary for the rest of their lives means teachers can quite possibly earn more in retirement than they earned in the course of their teaching careers.
-These provisions may encourage effective teachers to retire early.
-They also fail to treat equally those teachers who enter the system at a later age and give the same amount of service.
+South Carolina's pension plan utilizes a constant benefit multiplier of 1.82 percent; however, teachers may retire before standard retirement age based on years of service without a reduction in benefits.
+Teachers with 28 years of service may retire at any age, while other vested teachers with fewer than 28 years of service may not retire until age 65.
+Therefore, teachers who begin their careers at age 22 can reach 28 years of service by age 50, entitling them to 15 additional years of unreduced retirement benefits beyond what other teachers would receive who may not retire until age 65.
+These provisions may encourage effective teachers to retire earlier than they may otherwise, and they fail to treat equally those teachers who enter the system at a later age and give the same amount of service.